equinor/septic-config-generator/docs/Howto_SCG.md

 D02;1.129;-0.135
 ```

 Rows follow their first occurrence in the CNFG file.
-Missing values produce empty cells and one compact warning after
+Added and removed row labels are reported.
+Missing values produce
-extraction.
-Quoted CNFG strings are written as logical values without their CNFG quote characters.
+empty cells and are reported.

 ## scg checklogs